Women in Labour and Beyond (11298.1)

 Use of resources: you are expected to read widely and use a variety of credible evidence to support your discussion.
 Your work must be supported by current published literature, no older than 5 years where appropriate, and fully referenced.
 Resources must not be limited to texts only.
 It is an expectation that you use database searches to obtain recent journal articles.

-Referencing requirements: Students must use the APA method of referencing throughout their assessments.
+Referencing requirements: Students must use the APA 7th edition method of referencing throughout their assessments.
 The following useful resource on referencing is available at:

 Returning assessments: Assessments will be returned electronically.